jkempf42/kube-volttron/cluster-config/README.md

 address and port of the NodePort service `vcentral` will be using, which will come when we install `vcentral`.

-## Configuring the VMs for the Kubernetes cluster
+## Configuring both VMs for the Kubernetes cluster

-Prior to installing the cluster, the VMs require some additional configuration.
+Prior to installing the cluster, both VMs require some additional configuration.
+This section contains instructions.

 ### Find the public IP addresses of `gateway-node` and `central-node`